danrot/danrot.github.io/uses.md

 ## Editor

 I use [Neovim](http://neovim.io/) as an editor respectively IDE exclusively.
-In contrast to popular belief it comes with everything I need, including auto-completion and debugging.
+In contrast to popular belief it supports quite a lot, including auto-completion and debugging (at least with some extensions).
 Maybe it takes a bit more time to set everything up the way you like it, but in my opinion it is totally worth it.
 My [Neovim configuration](https://github.com/danrot/dotfiles/blob/master/nvim/init.lua) is available on GitHub.

 ## Terminal